 2. The health benefits of pineapple are numerous.

-According to health.learninginfo.org, the pineapple is being studied by researchers for an important enzyme mixture called “bromelain.”
+According to many wellness and health sites, pineapple is being studied by researchers for an important enzyme mixture called ‘bromelain’.
 The compounds appear to reduce inflammation and a certain degree of swelling in conditions like sinusitis, sore throat and arthritic flare-ups.
 It also contributes to fast recovery from surgical operations and wounds.
-Of course, no one is saying it can heal a surgical scar or cure your blocked sinuses (you can go to https://www.nyallergy.com/sinusitis-symptoms-and-treatment for help with this), but it may help make your recovery time quicker.

 3. There are few negative aspects of eating pineapple.